sandunwira/MERN-Starter/README.md

 ```
 MONGO_URI=<your_mongo_uri>
 ```
-4. Run `. backend.sh` to start the backend server.
+4. Run `. backend.sh` in Git Bash to start the backend server.
 Backend server will run on: [http://localhost:5000](http://localhost:5000)
-5. Run `. frontend.sh` to start the frontend server.
+5. Run `. frontend.sh` in Git Bash to start the frontend server.
 Frontend server will run on: [http://localhost:3000](http://localhost:3000)